 Life doesn't just happen.
 Success comes to those who work for it and take action.
-Here is some information to help you on your success journey.
+Here is some information to help you on your journey to success.
 Remember that you are responsible for having SAT and ACT scores sent to your colleges.
-Also, you must request Move on When Ready transcripts directly from the colleges issuing you the credit.
+Also, you must request Dual Enrollment transcripts directly from the colleges issuing you the credit.

 We have lots of clubs for you to join and encourage you to get involved.
-We have 4H, Drama Club, Literary Team, National Honor Society, Quiz Bowl, Student Government, and Y Club.
+We have 4H, Art Club, Drama Club, Fellowship of Christian Athletes, Literary, National Honor Society, Recycle Club, Student Government, and Y Club.
 Check out our clubs page to learn more.

 We’re here to help you with your search for the perfect college.
-Every student is tested with the YouScience program in tenth grade to learn about your skills and talents.
 Each year starting in ninth grade, we host parent and student meetings.
 We encourage you to get started thinking about college.
 See our college counseling page for more information.